MoYapro/homeCluster/README.md

 ✔ Create config for HomeAssistant in a configMap - installments/homeAssistant ✔ Create deployment for mqtt server - installments/mosquitto
 ✔ Create deployment for NodeRed - installments/node-red
+✔ Create deployment for PiHole - installments/pihole (using daemonset to expose dns port 53)
+- Create configMap for PiHole
 - Configure mqtt server in home assistant
 - Generate Let's Entrypt Certificates
 - Create Port forwarding for 443 (possibly 80)